 The Grader Test consists of grading fake stories, completing a grammar multiple choice test, and correcting a paragraph, all of which can be found below.

-When you have all three grades, the grammar test, and the paragraph completed: PM an active Grader Tester.
+When you have both grades (please submit them as if the writer requested an in-depth grade), the grammar test, and the paragraph completed: PM an active Grader Tester.
 Please do not PM all of us or continually PM us, be patient.
 If you’re wondering how exactly you are supposed to grade for your test, then read the next post for helpful tips.
-If you didn’t pass your test, please wait two weeks to gain more experience before reapplying.
+If you didn’t pass your test, please wait at least 48 hours (at Lead Grader discretion) to gain more experience before reapplying.

 A FEW BASIC RULES